drsimonj/pipelearner/README.md

 #> # ... with 2 more variables: train <list>, test <list>
 ```

 Notice the five rows where the model has been fitted to training data for each fold, represented by `cv_pairs.id`.
+The precise training data sets are also stored under `train`.

 Learning curves
 ---------------